List of Hell Teacher: Jigoku Sensei Nube characters: Class 5-3

-Possibly the biggest troublemaker in Nūbē's class, Miki Hosokawa (Hosokawa Miki 細川美樹) is best known for her outspoken nature, extensive knowledge of the spiritual realm, and ample bosom.
+She is possibly the biggest troublemaker in Nūbē's class, she is best known for her outspoken nature, extensive knowledge of the spiritual realm, and ample bosom.
 Initially, Miki was merely a tattletale, incessantly gossiping about various rumors, especially those involving Nūbē.
 However, after a near-fatal encounter with a tattletale yōkai that falsely accused her of spreading hurtful rumors and then attempted to harm her, she begins to moderate her chatter and focuses more on spiritual matters.
 Miki delves into consistent research on various spirits and yōkai, becoming a go-to source even for her teacher on subjects he may not be familiar with.
 While much of her knowledge is purely academic, she frequently seeks supernatural means to further her gossip mill or to make a quick buck.

 One of her most significant spiritual developments is gaining the ability to transform into a rokurokubi, allowing her to spiritually elongate her head and neck to go undercover wherever she pleases.
 Extremely proud of her physical appearance, Miki takes great pride in her expanding bust (which grows from a B-cup to an F-cup over the course of the series) and showcases it whenever possible.
 Her name, as well as her hairstyle and physical attributes, pay homage to the tragic Miki Makimura, the main heroine in another of Nūbē's primary influences: Go Nagai's classic horror series Devilman.